9 Actions on Police Reform

 - Engage in anti-racism training to better equip yourself for civic participation.

 - Attend “Reimagining Police: A 3-Part Series” by the Absalom Jones Episcopal Center for Racial Healing.
-Register here.
+Watch all three parts and more here.
+(Part three features OGR's Alan Yarborough and Rebecca Cotton speaking on disinformation)

 - Learn about and connect with organizations working on police reform in your city and municipality.